 All too often people are afraid to moisturize, thinking they’ll risk clogging their pores.
 Even though clogged pores can be a valid concern with certain comedogenic products, it doesn’t make moisturizing any less essential.
 And that’s exactly why bee propolis is receiving such hype.
 According to board-certified plastic surgeon John Burroughs, M.D., the resin can reportedly be used to moisturize the skin without clogging pores.

 Bee Propolis Benefit #2: Helps Address Acne

-The skin-care industry and acne sufferers alike are always on the hunt for new ways to address acne, and bee propolis is one of the latest ingredients to garner attention for its ability to help address acne.
+The skin-care industry as a whole and acne sufferers in specific are always on the hunt for new ways to address acne, and bee propolis is one of the latest ingredients to garner attention for its ability to help address it.
 According to the National Center of Biotechnology Information (NCBI), bee propolis has anti-inflammatory, antioxidant and anti-bacterial properties and has been shown to have a high efficacy when targeting acne.

 Bee Propolis Benefit #3: Contribute to Protection From Free Radicals

 Free radicals are oxygen molecules that damage cell function and your skin’s DNA, and they can be generated by UV exposure.
 While it as important as ever to wear broad-spectrum sunscreen to protect your skin from harmful UV rays, we recommend taking things a step further and pairing SPF with antioxidants to help neutralize free radical damage.
 When exposed to UVA and UVB rays, studies from the NCBI have found that bee propolis contributes to skin protection against free radicals.